openkim/kliff/docs/source/installation.rst

 instructions can be found on the official website of Pytorch-lightning_.

 .. warning::

-    Please ensure to match correct version of torch scatter with pytorch.
+    Please ensure to match the correct version of torch scatter with pytorch.

 For most common systems, the following commands will be enough, (``tensorboard`` is used for logging).